drbitboy/PLC_lowpass/README.md

 from Post #18 at the URL above.
 This is simpler if you have the actual data.

-### Approach II:  Selection of data at or near two highest peaks in histograme of data
+### Approach II:  Selection of data at or near two highest peaks in histogram of data

 ![](data_histogram.png)